-The Connolly Complex is an approximately 175,000 square-foot recreation facility located at the corner of 14th and East Cherry St. that provides the Seattle University community with a space for exercise and recreation.
+The Redhawk Complex is an approximately 175,000 square-foot recreation facility located at the corner of 14th and East Cherry St. that provides the Seattle University community with a space for exercise and recreation.
 It is also home of the William Eisminger Fitness which opened in the fall of 2011.
 The Complex features include:

 - More than 7,500 square-feet of fitness and cardio space featuring Sirius satellite radio, cardio-theater and more than 140 pieces of equipment